project-windio/lidar-data/README.md

 ## Error Codes:
+**If the Lidar can not measure a specific value, the Modbus register contain error codes instead.
+Explanation is as the following:**

 **9999** = It is not possible to measure wind speed data.
 Probale causes may be
 	   very low windspeed, partial obstruction on the scanner window or interference